Countdown Until Camp

 Chromebook with curriculum resources and lesson plans to take back to your classroom

-The University of New Haven proposes Connecticut’s first GenCyber Teacher Academy (GTA) program to train high school teachers and promote cybersecurity and online safety.
+The University of New Haven proposes the GenCyber Teacher Academy (GTA) program to train high school teachers and promote cybersecurity and online safety.
 This program targets 9th-12th grade high school teachers with STEM backgrounds who are interested in applying cybersecurity concepts in their classrooms.
 Prior knowledge of computing and cybersecurity is not required.

-The GenCyber Teacher Academy at the University of New Haven is a learner-centered, hands-on, intensive program with a focus on GenCyber Cybersecurity Concepts Framework.
+The GenCyber Teacher Academy at the University of New Haven is a commuting, learner-centered, hands-on, intensive program with a focus on GenCyber Cybersecurity Concepts Framework.
 The proposed activities include lectures, games, labs, lesson plans design, development, and evaluation supported by a K-12 pedagogy and curricula expert.
 The focus areas of our curriculum are (a) Networking, (b) Python, (c) Cybersecurity Awareness, (d) Cryptography, and (e) Social Engineering.

 GenCyber Teacher Academy at the University of New Haven Camps is a non-residential camp that has been generously funded by a grant from the National Security Agency (NSA) and the National Science Foundation (NSF).
 There is no cost for teachers to attend the camp.

 There are only 25 spots open for applicants.

 - By the time of application be a teacher in a public, private, or charter high school in the NORTHEAST region.

 - Be able to participate for the full week of camp in addition to remote pre- and post-camp activities

 - Provide proof of employment at a NORTHEAST region high school shortly before the pre-summer camp activities